Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Asymptotic Results for Weak-instrument-robust Tests

-Two remarks are in order.
-First, notice that the bootstrap AR test not studentized by CCE has power against local alternatives as long as $||Q_{\widetilde{Z}X}\mu||_2 \rightarrow \infty$, which may hold even when $\beta_n$ is not strongly identified and $Q_{\widetilde{Z}X}$ is not of full column rank.
-Second, when $d_z = 1$, we have $1\{AR_n > \hat{c}_{AR,n}(1-\alpha) \} = 1\{AR_{CR,n} > \hat{c}_{AR,CR,n}(1-\alpha) \}$, which implies the $AR_n$ and $AR_{CR,n}$-based bootstrap tests have the same power against local alternatives.
+\begin{rem} When $d_z = 1$, we have $1\{AR_n > \hat{c}_{AR,n}(1-\alpha) \} = 1\{AR_{CR,n} > \hat{c}_{AR,CR,n}(1-\alpha) \}$, which implies the $AR_n$ and $AR_{CR,n}$-based bootstrap tests have the same power against local alternatives.
 However, such a power equivalence does not hold when $d_z>1$.
-Unlike the Wald test with CCE in Section \ref{subsec: boot-wald-stud}, we cannot establish the power of the AR statistics with CCE for the general case due to the fact that the CCE for the Wald test is computed using the estimated residual $\hat{\eps}_{i,j}$ whereas the CCE for the AR test is computed by imposing the null (see Section \ref{sec:AR_procedure}).
-Consequently, unlike the Wald test, the AR test with CCE is not theoretically guaranteed to have better power than the AR test without CCE.
+Unlike the Wald test with CRVE in Section \ref{subsec: boot-wald-stud}, we cannot establish the power of the AR statistics with CRVE for the general case due to the fact that the CRVE for the Wald test is computed using the estimated residual $\hat{\eps}_{i,j}$ whereas the CRVE for the AR test is computed by imposing the null (see Section \ref{sec:AR_procedure}).
+Consequently, unlike the Wald test, the AR test with CRVE is not theoretically guaranteed to have better power than the AR test without CRVE.
 Indeed, we observe in Section \ref{sec: simu} that the $AR_{CR,n}$-based bootstrap test has inferior finite sample power properties compared with its $AR_n$-based counterpart.

-Finally, we show that in the specific case with one endogenous regressor and one IV, if the wild bootstrap procedure for the $AR_n$ statistic is applied to the unstudentized Wald statistic $T_n$, then the resulting test will be asymptotically equivalent to the $AR_n$-based bootstrap test, both under the null and the alternative.
-More precisely, for $T_n = | \sqrt{n}(\hat{\beta} - \beta_0) |$, where $\hat{\beta}$ is the TSLS estimator, the wild bootstrap generates